matthijskooijman/arduino-lmic/README.md

 #### Enabling long messages

-To save RAM for simple devices, the LMIC allows message length to be limited to 64 bytes instead of the LoRaWAN standard of 255 bytes max.
-This saves about 2*192 bytes of RAM.
-Unfortunately, compliance tests require the full message size.
-Long messages are enabled by setting `LMIC_ENABLE_long_messages` to 1, or disabled by setting it to zero.
-This C preprocessor macro is always defined as a post-condition of `#include "config.h"`; if non-zero, the maximum frame size is 255 bytes, and if zero, the maximum frame size is 64 bytes.
+By default, LMIC allows messages up to 255 bytes, as defined in the LoRaWAN standard and required by compliance testing.
+To save RAM for simple devices, this can be limited using the `LMIC_MAX_FRAME_LENGTH` macro.
+This macro defines the length of the full frame, the maximum payload size is a bit smaller (and can be read from the `MAX_LEN_PAYLOAD` constant).

+This value controls both the TX and RX buffers, so reducing it by 1 saves 2 bytes of RAM.
+The value should be not be set too small, since that can prevent properly receiving network downlinks (e.g. join accepts or MAC commands).
+Using `#define LMIC_MAX_FRAME_LENGTH 64` is common and should be big enough for most operation, while saving 384 bytes of RAM.

+Originally, this was configured using the `LMIC_ENABLE_long_messages` macro, which is still supported for compatibility.
+Setting `LMIC_ENABLE_long_messages` to 0 is equivalent to setting `LMIC_MAX_FRAME_LENGTH` to 64.

 #### Enabling LMIC event logging calls